amatveiakin/polykit/HOWTO.md

    accessible as `bazel` (installing Bazelisk from brew or choco should do this automatically; if building from go sources, you could run `ln -s /root/go/bin/bazelisk /root/go/bin/bazel` afterwards).
-2. Install a C++ compiler with C++17 support.
-   I've tested with Clang 10.0.0 and MSVC 14.0 (C/C++ compiler version 19.27.29112), but other modern compilers should work as well.
+2. Install a C++ compiler with C++23 support.
+I've tested with Clang 14.0.0, but other modern compilers should work as well.
 3. Linux/MacOS: install TBB (in Ubuntu: `sudo apt-get install libtbb-dev`).
    Alternative: set `PARALLELISM_IMPLEMENTATION` to 0 or 2, see
    cpp/compilation-macros.md.